JAKuehl/veteran_population_analysis/README.md

 12. Support Vector Classifier
 13. Linear Support Vector Classifier

-In the end, Logistic Regression consistently out performed the other models.
-It demonstrated to fit better, minimize variance, take less computing power and deliver interpretable results.
+In the end, Logistic Regression consistently outperformed the other models.
+It demonstrated to fit better, minimize variance, take less computing power, and deliver interpretable results.
 Therefore, the preferred classifier going forward is Logistic Regression.
 Additionally, I used both Sci-Kit Learn's ```LogisticRegression()``` and Stats Model ```Logit()``` to optimize the models.

 I categorized features into groups based on similarity.
-This helped determine if larger themes displayed predictive ability beyond the individual features.
-It also helped identify multicollinearity in the features, which could then be reduced.
+These groups helped determine if broader themes displayed predictive ability beyond the individual features.
+It also helped identify multicollinearity.

+Due to the high number of features available, I did try feature reduction or embedding using Principal Component Analysis (PCA).
+I identified these features as "Z_train" and "Z_test" sets.
+Unfortunately, PCA did not improve scores and increased the models' variance, so I did not use it for the final models.

 ## Findings
 ---

-For future reference, the baseline model for the VA Enrollment feature, ```HINS6```, is .697.
+The baseline model for the VA Enrollment feature, ```HINS6```, is .697.

 ![](images/model_tree.png)

 * **Veteran Feature Group** - This is the best performing feature group with a score of .81.
 Considering the highly subjective nature of the data, any scores above .8 demonstrate a very good fit.
 Additionlly, the test score of .81 indicates minimal variance.
+* **Health Group** -
 * **Work/Income Group** -
-* **Ethnicity Group** - Baseline
-* **Health Group** -
+* **Ethnicity Group** - While this group conatianed several features that proved to be statistically significant, the model as a whole did not imporve over the Baseline.
 * **Lifestyle Group** - Baseline.
 No feaures
-* **General Group** - Baseline
+* **General Group** - While this group conatianed several features that proved to be statistically significant, the model as a whole did not imporve over the Baseline.
+* **Education Group** - While this group conatianed several features that proved to be statistically significant, the model as a whole did not imporve over the Baseline.
 * **Location Group** - Baseline.
 No features
-* **Education Group** - Baseline

 #### Final Combined Model
 The final model